-Credit Hours: 3 Prerequisite: instructor approval
+Credit Hours: 3 Prerequisite: instructor approval Availability: On demand

-ENG 375 - Novel Workshop
+ENG 375 Novel Workshop

 The course is a workshop style course, designed for advanced fiction students who want to focus on the creation of a novel.
-A brief history of the novel, theories of writing, including: openings, genre, dramatic scene making, and so on.
+A brief history of the novel, theories of writing, including; openings, genre, dramatic scene making, and so on are covered.
 Primary focus will be on the creation of and/or the completion of a novel, including: writing, peer review, and suggestions for revision.
-A brief investigation into the business of writing will include discussions of: publication, agents, and promotion.
+A brief investigation into the business of writing will include discussions of publication, agents, and promotion.